evanrich/py-eagle-mqtt/README.md

 # py-eagle-mqtt
 Python based Docker for Eagle to MQTT reader

-I have only ported this into a dockerfile, All Original code (with one minor modification for XML root tag) is credit to
+I have only ported this into a dockerfile, All Original code (with one minor modification for XML root tag) is credit to [Ted Drain - TD22057](https://github.com/TD22057/T-Home).

 You can run this with the following: